Estimated reading time: 9 minutes

 Again, you must factor in your risk tolerance no matter what you’re investing in.
 If the volatility of your investment(s) is keeping you up at night, you’re in the wrong investment.

-It’s important to note some investments have what’s called an inverse relationship, or a seesaw effect.
+It’s important to note some investments have what’s called an inverse relationship, or, as known as: the seesaw effect.
 As one investment goes up, another investment will go down.
 So when interest rates are on the upswing, during that same timeframe, bond prices are often tanking.

 Because of this inverse relationship, you want to build a diverse and varied investment portfolio.
 If some of your investments are underperforming (or not performing quite as well as you had hoped), there’s a higher chance your other investments will start exceeding your expectations to create the balance you need.